 Alternative Static Match function:

-If we use the static ‘Match’ method of Regex class, we will have to feed two parameter at least(+1, optional RegexOptions).
+If we use the static ‘Match’ method of the Regex class, we will have to feed two parameters at least(+1, optional RegexOptions).
 The following code sample will illustrate this usage:

 The above code snippet will work similarly as the previous one, just we have change the way of usage.
 But final result is same.